ForToffee/demo/README.md

 September 2014

-What's Up?
+What's Next?
 ----
-We could invite you to the [Camjam] on the 6th of September, but it's already full.
-So you'll have to wait for the next one.
-Watch this space.
+If you came to our first workshop at [Camjam] on 6th Sept, you would have been given a keycard.
+Edit the file IoticLabs/JoinIOT.py and where it says "ENTER DETAILS FROM KEYCARD HERE", edit the settings to those that are on the keycard.
+You can log in to the demo web interface using the same details as printed on the keycard.
+We're working on the configuration scripts at the moment so this will be easier to make configuration changes in the next release.

 [Arkessa]:http://arkessa.com